saraswathyamjith/esolangs/README.md

 This repository evaluates the performance of various AI models on esolangs (esoteric programming languages) benchmarks, including **Minipy** and **Pyth**, using datasets like the HumanEval benchmark and custom problem sets.

+This repository also provides the documentation and examples that were fed in as context during testing.

 ---

 ## Benchmarks Overview